hamburgcodingschool/android-mapbox-example/README.md

 # MapBox Example

-Example Android project for a workshop about MapBox.
+Example Android project for a workshop that teaches Android app development.

 ## App Development